Beach nourishment: Background

 More than one-quarter of the Netherlands is below sea level.
 The coastline along the North Sea (approx. 300 km) is protected against flooding by natural sand dunes (only in the estuaries and behind the barrier islands there are no dunes).
 This coastline is eroding for centuries; in the 19th and beginning of 20th centuries it was tried to stop erosion by construction of groynes, which was costly and not very successful.
 Beach nourishment was more successful, but there were questions on the method of funding.

 In the Coastal Memorandum of 1990 the government decided, after a very detailed study, that all erosion along the full Dutch coastline would be compensated by artificial beach nourishment.

 The shoreline is closely monitored by yearly recording of the cross section at points 250 m apart, to ensure adequate protection.
 Where long-term erosion is identified, beach nourishment using high-capacity suction dredgers is deployed.
-In 1990 the Dutch government has decided to compensate in principal all coastal erosion by nourishment.
+In 1990 the Dutch government has decided to compensate in principle all coastal erosion by nourishment.
 This policy is still ongoing and successful.
 All costs are covered by the National Budget.

 A novel beach nourishment strategy was implemented in South Holland, where a new beach form was created using vast quantities of sand with the expectation that the sand would be distributed by natural processes to nourish the beach over many years (see Sand engine).